-It is anticipated that up to a total of \$4 million annually will be available for multiple awards for this program.
-Awards are planned to be made in Fiscal Year 2009, and proposals may request project support for up to three years.
-All awards are contingent on the availability of funds and programmatic needs.
-DOE is under no obligation to pay for any costs associated with the preparation or submission of a proposal.
-DOE reserves the right to fund, in whole or part, any, all, or none of the proposals submitted in response to this Notice.
+It is anticipated that up to \$5,000,000 will be available for awards in Fiscal Year 2010, contingent on the availability of appropriated funds.
+Proposals may request project support up to three years.
+Out-year support is contingent on the availability of funds and on the progress of research and programmatic needs.
+Multi-lab and/or multi-institutional proposals are particularly encouraged.
+Funding for this research will come from the program.
+DOE is under no obligation to pay for any costs associated with preparation or submission of proposals.
+DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted.